privateai-com/docviz/README.md

 document = docviz.Document("path/to/document.pdf")

-# Extract with progress bar
+# Extract with progress bar (sync API)
 with tqdm(total=document.page_count, desc="Extracting content") as pbar:
-    extractions = document.extract_content(progress_callback=pbar.update)
+    extractions = document.extract_content_sync(progress_callback=pbar.update)

 extractions.save("progress_results", save_format=docviz.SaveFormat.JSON)
 ```

 ## Docs

 Project has a static site with docs and examples on almost all of its functionality.
-You can find it at [GitHub Pages](https://docviz-python.readthedocs.io/) or build it on your own using `sphinx` locally.
-All the dependencies are included in [pyproject.toml](./pyproject.toml) under the `docs` group.
+You can find it on GitHub Pages at https://privateai-com.github.io/docviz/ or build it locally using Sphinx.
+All the documentation dependencies are listed in [pyproject.toml](./pyproject.toml) under the `docs` group.

 ### Examples